Trump Says U.S. Will Remain 'Steadfast Partner' Of Saudis, Despite Khashoggi Killing

 "We may never know all of the facts surrounding the murder of Mr. Jamal Khashoggi," Trump said in a statement.
 "In any case, our relationship is with the Kingdom of Saudi Arabia.
 They have been a great ally in our very important fight against Iran.
 The United States intends to remain a steadfast partner of Saudi Arabia to ensure the interests of our country, Israel and all other partners in the region."

+Rep. Adam Schiff, D-Calif., said in his view, it is "inconceivable" that Prince Salman was not involved in Khashoggi's killing.

+"To suggest 'maybe he did and maybe he didn't' or that we are incapable of finding out the truth, or that knowing the truth our silence can be bought with arms sales, undermines respect for the Office of the Presidency, the credibility of our intelligence community and America's standing as a champion of human rights," Schiff said.

-Trump also highlighted Saudi arms purchases from the U.S.
+In reaffirming his support for Saudi Arabia, Trump highlighted that country's arms purchases from the U.S.

 "If we foolishly cancel these contracts, Russia and China would be the enormous beneficiaries," Trump said.
 Experts say the president exaggerates the value of the arms deals and the ease with which the Saudis could switch to alternate suppliers.